qwerty12-ai/Projects-for-internship/README.md

 ## Netflix:
 link: https://projects-for-internship-netflix.vercel.app/

-an clone similar to netflix using html and css
+an clone similar to netflix homepage of the year 2024 using html and css for deepening understanding of frontend basics

 ## Spotify inspired music player:
 link: https://projects-for-internship-spotify.vercel.app/